yeahwhat-mc/VillagerNames/README.md

 * Feature: Randomize the names of all loaded Villagers
 * Feature: Rename easily the villager that you're looking at
 * Feature: Alias command /vn
-* new Feature: Name villagers with unknown professions (if you run MCPC+ or equivalents)
+* new Feature: Name villagers with unknown professions (if you run MCPC+ or equivalents) by [chiting](http://dev.bukkit.org/profiles/chiting/)

 ## Permissions